data-engineering-community/data-engineering-wiki/Concepts/Containerization/Containerization.md

 ## Containerization Disadvantages

-- **OS kernel**: Containerization use the OS kernel to operate so if there are any vulnerability in the kernel can potentially lead to errors on the application.
+- **OS kernel**: Containerization uses the OS kernel to operate so if there are any vulnerabilities in the kernel it can potentially lead to errors on the application.
 - **More security concerns**: Containerization require many components to function such as [[Container]], [[Container Image]], services,...
-These could the target for exploits and attacks.
+These could be targets for exploits and attacks.
 - **Increase Complexity**: The process of creating and managing [[Container]] is a thorny task that require deep and wide system knowledge.
 - **Compatibility**: Containerized applications may face compatibility issues when interacting with legacy systems.
-- **Steep learning curve**: Adopting Containerization require significant amount of time and effort to master and apply into real-world system.
+- **Steep learning curve**: Adopting Containerization requires significant amount of time and effort to master and apply into real-world system.

 ## When to use Containerization